crispzips/arcgisstorymaps/README.md

 Return to the ArcGIS Online Map Viewer.
 Click the "Add" dropdown menu and select "add layer from file."
 Browse for the Lynchburg, VA crime incidents dataset you just downloaded.

+Don't worry about the "Warning" window that just popped up.
+It's telling you the dataset has more than 1000 features, for the sake of ease and speed, dismiss this dialog box by clicking "No, Stop Adding Features".

+[Another note about this dataset: It comes with unique geographic identifiers for each crime incident.
+If you upload your own data, ArcGIS online will ask you to connect either latitude and logitude, or a set of postal address identifiers to the column headings in your data.]

 The basemap you created will automatically populate with datapoints from the "inci_id" column of the Lynchburg crime data (this is what we want, these points represent unique instances of a committed crime).

 From here you can adjust the style of the layer under "select a drawing style" (I recommend "Counts and Amounts (Size)).
 After you select the style, you can change the style properties by clicking "options".